Dillian Whyte: Whyte vs. Wach

-On 7 December 2019, Whyte faced Mariusz Wach on the Andy Ruiz Jr. vs. Anthony Joshua II undercard.
-Whyte won the bout via UD, with two judges scoring the bout 97–93 and the third scoring it 98–93.
+On 27 November 2019, Matchroom Boxing announced that Whyte would be added to the Andy Ruiz Jr. vs. Anthony Joshua II undercard against veteran Mariusz Wach (35–5, 19 KOs) on 7 December at Diriyah Arena in Saudi Arabia.
+Whyte said, “I’m delighted to be fighting in Saudi Arabia against Mariusz Wach.
+He’s probably got one of the best chins in the Heavyweight division."
+Whyte was originally scheduled to fight Wach in 2017.
+The fight was postponed due to Whyte suffering a foot injury.
+The fight was never rescheduled.
+Whyte weighed a career-high 271¼ pounds, 11 pounds heavier than his previous career-high as a professional.
+Wach weighed in 270 pounds.

+In what was a 10 round gruelling fight, Whyte won via unanimous decision, with two judges scoring the bout 97–93 and the third scoring it 98–93.
+Wach came on much stronger towards the second half of the fight.
+He landed uppercuts and hooks to Whyte's head.
+Whyte had his right eye nearly closed by the end of the contest.
+Whyte stated he was 'thumbed' a few times, which caused the eye swelling.
+Wach landed huge left hook to Whyte, which left him stunned.

 Whyte vs. Povetkin

-Whyte was scheduled to defend his WBC interim title against Alexander Povetkin on 2 May 2020, however, due to the COVID-19 pandemic the event was rescheduled for 22 August at the Matchroom Sport headquarters in Brentwood, Essex.
+Whyte was scheduled to defend his WBC interim title against Alexander Povetkin (35–2–1 24 KOs) on 2 May 2020 Manchester Arena, however, due to the COVID-19 pandemic the event was rescheduled for 22 August 2020 at the Matchroom Sport headquarters in Brentwood, Essex.
 Prior to the rescheduled fight, Whyte split with long-time coach Mark Tibbs.
 He promoted Xavier Miller from his team to head coach.
 Povetkin was ranked #6 by The Ring and #9 by the WBC at heavyweight.
+The event was on Sky Sports Box Office in the UK.
+Whyte weighed in at 252.6 pounds, much lighter than his previous bout and showed signs he was taking the fight more serious.
+Povetkin weighed 224 pounds.

 Whyte lost the fight via knockout in the fifth round, losing his WBC interim title and mandatory position for Tyson Fury's WBC title.
 He had started off well and controlled the fight in the first four rounds, knocking Povetkin down twice in the fourth round.
 However, just 30 seconds into the following round, Povetkin landed an uppercut which left Whyte flat on his back, prompting the referee to call an immediate halt to the contest.
+Post-fight, Povetkin talked about how he had worked on the punch which gave him the knockout victory.
+Whyte stated he would activate the rematch clause.
+According to CompuBox Stats, Whyte landed 63 of 167 punches thrown with a connect rate of 37.7% and Povetkin was less accurate and less busier, only landed 34 of his 175 thrown (19.4%).
+However, it was the sole power punch landed in round 5 which made the difference.